-Fender Pawn Shop Mustang Bass
+Fender Pawn Shop Mustang Bass review

 Fender's much-loved short-scale Mustang bass design retains plenty of its original DNA in the new Pawn Shop version.

 The Pawn Shop Mustang Bass has a separate chromed control plate, large baseplate on the bridge, black finger rest and a custom 'competition' stripe.
 This is now referred to as a 'racing' stripe but, whatever you call it, in Lake Placid Blue, it looks cool.

 The Mustang bass has always benefited from having strings that pass through the body, as here, but now the original mini split-coil pickup has been replaced with a substantial-looking humbucker.